automatecloud/docker-ddc-vagrant/README.md

 https://www.virtualbox.org/wiki/Downloads
 ```

+### General recommendations

+The environment is currently limited to 3 systems and you should not change the names of the systems and also not the IP addresses unless you really need to.
+Otherwise there is no guarantee that the setup works.

+1. A UCP Manager node with name ucpnode01 that will be available via the SAN ucp.docker.vm available via IP 192.168.3.10
+2. A Docker Trusted Registry UCP Worker Node dtrnode01 that will be available via the DTR dtr.docker.vm available via IP 192.168.3.11
+3. A UCP Worker Node workernode01 available via IP 192.168.3.12

+The UCP Swarm is not restricted to run container workload only on worker nodes.

 ### Environment variables

-The following folder is part of the repository:

-input - folder with all necessary input configuration files
+The following folder input is part of the repository and it should include all necessary configuration files

 Create the following files with necessary environment informations inside the directory of your Vagrantfile:

 * input/ucp_password (the password that should be used for the ucp admin)
+* input/download-link (the individual Docker EE download link for Docker Datacenter on Ubuntu you get via store.docker.com)
-* input/hub_username (the username of your DockerID Hub account)
+* input/hub_username (the username of your DockerID account)
-* input/hub_password (the password of zour DockerID Hub account)
+* input/hub_password (the password of zour DockerID account)
-* input/ucp_image (name of the image to use for UCP installation ex. docker/ucp:2.1.0)
+* input/ucp_image (name of the image to use for UCP installation ex. docker/ucp:2.1.1)
-* input/dtr_image (name of the image to use for DTR installation ex. docker/dtr:2.2.0)
+* input/dtr_image (name of the image to use for DTR installation ex. docker/dtr:2.2.3)
-* input/ucp_san (the UCP SAN used within your UCP certificates ex. ucp.laptop.local)
+* input/ucp_san (the UCP SAN used within your UCP certificates ex. ucp.docker.vm.
+Please don't change it)
-* input/ucp_url (the complete UCP URL ex. https://ucp.laptop.local)
+* input/ucp_url (the complete UCP URL ex. https://ucp.docker.vm)

 Copy the following certificates into the config certificates folder (If you don't have certificates please find insctructions below: